Vanilla-OS/website/articles/2024-07-22-vanilla-os-2-orchid-interview-with-luca-and-mirko.md

 Each of them has its own pros and cons.

 Vanilla OS's A/B approach is also shared by SteamOS, ChromeOS, and Android (although with different tooling/approaches), and consists of having two copies of the system: a running copy (A) and a dormant copy (B).
 When a modification is needed (e.g., an update), it is performed on the dormant partition.
-At the next reboot, the roles will switch (B becomes running, A becomes dormant), and so on.
+At the next reboot, the roles will switch (B starts running, A becomes dormant), and so on.
 This approach requires a specific partition layout (two root partitions, a data partition, and so on) but is filesystem-independent (can be XFS, Ext4, Btrfs, etc.).

 The Btrfs snapshots approach is used by OpenSUSE MicroOS and Aeon.
 The concept of atomicity/immutability is the same: the current snapshot (instead of a partition) is read-only and every change is done in a new snapshot that is activated upon reboot.
 Compared to A/B, it is filesystem-dependent (Btrfs, obviously) but is also more flexible, as it provides many rollback points (not only one as A/B).